 And because they offer a great invoicing platform, you can also automatically bill clients for hours worked.
 Now that’s pretty cool.

 They also have that coveted Asana integration I showed above where you can start a timer from right within an Asana task.

-Timely is a tool I hadn’t heard of prior to doing research for this article, but I’m wildly impressed.
+Timely is a time tracker I hadn’t heard of prior to doing research for this article, but I’m wildly impressed.
 This is one of those platforms that was built to do one thing and do it really, really well.

 Price: Starts at $8/mo

 Platform: Everything?
 They have iOS, Android, Mac, Windows, and even an Apple Watch app.

 Notable Integrations: Google Calendar, Gmail, Office 365, Github, Trello, Asana, Todoist, Wunderlist

 They give you multiple ways to look at your data, and the one I find most awesome is the calendar view.
 They actually show you how much billable time you had each block of time and add that up to show your days billable hours.
 Here, take a look for yourself: